jasonmayes/Twitter-Post-Fetcher/README.md

 With that out of the way, I hope you enjoy this component, and that it makes your life a bit easier.
 Jason Mayes

+## Notes

+If you need IE8 support - ensure you do not set a non block level element as the target to render into.
+Use a DIV or similar instead.
+See http://msdn.microsoft.com/en-us/library/ie/ms533897(v=vs.85).aspx This is due to browser, not Twitter Fetcher.

 ## Buy me a beer

 It takes time to maintain the component and respond to all your requests.
 If this has saved you time, or maybe even a client, then some beer money is always appreciated :-) Hit the link on the right of this page: